- Make sure your child eats a healthy breakfast.

 - Snuggle and share books together every night possible.

-- Turn off the television and play with your child doing puzzles, board games, drawing pictures, exercising, riding bikes, playing outdoor games, and communicating.
+- Turn off the gadgets and play with your child doing puzzles, board games, drawing pictures, exercising, riding bikes, playing outdoor games, and communicating.
+Children learn using their five senses and movement.

 - Check your child’s backpack for notes and homework.
 Read all notices sent home.
-Mark on your calendar special days such as school picture day, Grandparent’s Day, holiday parties, and school performances.
+Mark on your calendar special school days.

-- Attend Parent/Teacher Conferences.
-Write down your questions and concerns so that you won't forget to mention something.
+- If at all possible, attend Parent/Teacher Conferences.
+Write down your questions and concerns so that you won't forget to mention them.

 - Send a written and signed Absence Excuse with your child when he/she returns from missing school.